-In the first instance, review the conditions in your decision notice, if you are unsure GeoSmart are happy to review the planning condition for free and you can email details to email@example.com.
+In the first instance, review the conditions in your decision notice.
+If you are unsure, GeoSmart are happy to review the planning condition for free and you can email details to firstname.lastname@example.org.
 The planning condition does not always reference a walkover, therefore we would consider the current condition and use of the land and check the relevant local authority guidance on contaminated land reports.
 We find the majority of local authorities require a walkover.
-Typical sites that require a walkover can include; land with current or former industrial uses, petrol stations, car parks and garages (commercial and residential).
+Typical sites that require a walkover can include land with current or former industrial uses, petrol stations, car parks and garages (commercial and residential).

 Does GeoSmart contact my local authority?

-Yes, we contact the Contaminated Land Officer at the relevant local authority to discuss the site and to see if they have any additional information or concerns.
+Yes, we contact the Contaminated Land Officer at the relevant local authority to discuss the Site and to see if they have any additional information or concerns.

 Are the demands of all local authorities the same?

 Some Local Authorities require that a phase 1 desk study is submitted with each and every application to confirm that there is no risk of contamination being present.
 More commonly the report is requested to support the discharge of a planning condition.
 This condition will have been added at the request of the Contaminated Land or Building Control teams because records held by the local authority give them reason to believe there are historic uses which may have caused contamination.
-Also, the future use of the land is important, if for example the land has previously been used for commercial use and a residential use is proposed, then this is the more sensitive end-use and requires more consideration in respect of potential contamination.
+Also, the future use of the land is important; if for example the land has previously been used for commercial use and a residential use is proposed, then this is a more sensitive end-use and requires more consideration in respect of potential contamination.

 How long does a phase 1 desk study take to complete?

 A phase 1 desktop study typically takes up to 5 working days.
 If a walkover is required then delivery of the phase 1 report is usually guaranteed for 5 working days following the site walkover.